 Sometimes development projects are discontinued after high levels of investment at a late phase of clinical development.
 Decisions – such as those relating to the transition to the next clinical phase – are taken with a view to minimizing risk.
 Furthermore, there is the risk that the regulatory authorities either do not grant or delay approval, which can have an impact on earnings.
 Additionally, there is the danger that undesirable side effects of a pharmaceutical product could remain undetected until after approval or registration, which could result in a restriction of approval or withdrawal from the market.
 We are currently not aware of any risks beyond general development risks that could significantly affect the net assets, financial position and results of operations.

-We are required to comply with the highest standards of quality in the manufacture of pharmaceutical products (Good Manufacturing Practice).
+We are required to comply with the highest standards of quality in the manufacturing of pharmaceutical products (Good Manufacturing Practice).
 In this regard we are subject to the supervision of the regulatory authorities.
-Conditions imposed by national regulatory authorities could result in a temporary ban on products/production facilities, and possibly affect new registrations with the respective authority.
+Conditions imposed by national regulatory authorities could result in a temporary ban on products / production facilities, and possibly affect new registrations with the respective authority.
 We take the utmost effort to ensure compliance with regulations, regularly perform our own internal inspections and also carry out external audits.
 Thanks to these quality assurance processes, the occurrence of a risk is unlikely, however cannot be entirely ruled out.
 Depending on the product concerned and the severity of the objection, such a risk can have a critical negative impact on the net assets, financial position and results of operations.
 Therefore, we rate this as a medium risk.

 Quality controls along the entire value chain reduce the risks related to product quality and availability.
 This starts with the qualification of our suppliers.
 Quality controls also include comprehensive quality requirements for raw materials, purchased semi-finished products and plants.
 We are dependent on individual suppliers of precursor products for some of our main products.
 In the event that one of these suppliers curtails or discontinues production, or supply is disrupted, this could potentially have a critical impact on the business concerned.
 With long-term strategic alliances for precursor products critical to supply and price as well as alternative sourcing strategies, we reduce the probability of occurrence of these risks and rate them as unlikely.
 Overall, these are classified as medium risks.